Raid on Saint John: Battle

-On 27 August 1775, Captain Stephen Smith, in a 4-gun American privateer from Machias, along with 40 militia men raided St. John and burned Fort Frederick and took the brig Loyal Briton under the command of Captain Frederick Sterling.
+On 27 August 1775, Captain Stephen Smith, in a 4-gun American privateer from Machias, along with 40 militia men raided Saint John and burned Fort Frederick and took the brig Loyal Briton under the command of Captain Frederick Sterling.
 The brig had 120 tonnes of sheep and oxen for the British forces in Boston.
 Sterling also took a corporal and two privates, with two women and five children prisoner.
 John Anderson Esq. was also on board the brig.
 The brigantine was owned by John Sempill (Semple) and the navigator was David Ross, who both escaped.
-The prisoners were released at Boston and sent back to St. John.
+The prisoners were released at Boston and sent back to Saint John.

 Aftermath

-Captain Edward Le Cras of HMS Somerset and HMS Tartar proceeded immediately to Annapolis Royal to protect the town on the southeast shore of the Bay of Funday.
+Captain Edward Le Cras of HMS Somerset and HMS Tartar proceeded immediately to Annapolis Royal to protect the town on the southeast shore of the Bay of Fundy.
 The Governor requested two sloops-of-war to patrol the Bay of Fundy.
 Admiral Samuel Graves assigned Captain William Duddingston of HMS Senegal to the task.
 Graves also sent Le Cras to protect Halifax for the winter.
 Governor Legge of Nova Scotia also called up militias from across the colony to be stood up.

-In retaliation for the raid on St. John, the British executed the burning of Falmouth, modern day Portland, Maine.
+In retaliation for the raid on Saint John, the British executed the burning of Falmouth, modern day Portland, Maine.
 American privateers remained a threat to Nova Scotian ports for the rest of the war.